moskytw/git-count/README.rst

 Installations
 -------------

-It is uploaded to PyPI, thus you can install it by this command:
+It is uploaded to `PyPI <https://pypi.python.org/pypi/git-count>`_, thus you can install it by this command:

 ::

     # pip install git-count

-Or install it from the source code:
+You also can install it from the source code:

 ::

     # python setup.py install

+For newest version, please visit the `GitHub <https://github.com/moskytw/git-count>`_ of git-count.

 Usage
 -----